 The pros of luxury rental property investment

 Investing in luxury rental properties might feel like one of the pricier ways to stash your cash, but it also happens to be one of the lowest risk ways to grow your fortune.
-Unlike stocks and shares, houses will never lose value entirely – in fact, on the contrary, they generally tend to double every ten years or so.
+Unlike the uncertainty around stocks and shares, houses will never lose value entirely – in fact, on the contrary, they generally tend to double every ten years or so.

 With this in mind, if you’re prepared to play the long game then your luxury rental properties could be worth an impressive amount in years to come, setting you up for retirement or serving as a robust and secure asset that can be passed down to your children.

 While there is certainly some money to be made when it comes to buying and selling homes – usually with some renovations completed in between to increase value – renting out your properties instead can provide you with some generous streams of monthly income.
 And, given that tenants’ payments will generally pay off the mortgage for you as well as keeping some additional profits coming your way, in the long-term you can stand to make some huge gains.
 For some, committing in investing in rental properties has provided complete financial freedom in the long-run, allowing them to stop working on other projects all together.

 When you own a rental property, there are also certain tax advantages that you can take into consideration.
 For instance, you can claim deductions on repairs, hot water, heating, non-refundable deposits, and the cleaning of communal areas, making for a great way to reduce your tax bill whilst continuing to make a profit.

 If you are looking for a way to diversify your entire investment portfolio, rental properties are definitely the way to go.
 This is because they are in a completely different category compared to other more traditional investment types, and by dividing up your ‘egg’ into different ‘baskets’, you can reduce your overall risk and improve your chances of financial success.